Adequate support during the interview

 The IPA is not very specific about the special procedural guarantees available to vulnerable groups.
-The law provides that special support is provided in the asylum procedure to persons with vulnerabilities, and that the interviews have to be conducted accordingly, taking into account personal and other circumstances regarding the individual including his or her vulnerability.
+The law provides that special support is provided in the asylum procedure to persons with vulnerabilities, and that the interviews have to be conducted accordingly, having regard to the personal and other circumstances of the individual, including their vulnerability.
+If needed the personal interview can be conducted in shorter intervals spread over several days.
 A child’s asylum application can be postponed for up to 48 hours if there are justified reasons to do so.

-If a person is not able to understand the meaning of the international protection procedure due to a temporary or permanent mental disorder or illness or for other reasons, he or she must be assigned a legal guardian.
+If a person is not able to understand the meaning of the international protection procedure due to a temporary or permanent mental disorder or illness or for other reasons, they must be assigned a legal guardian.
+As mentioned above (see Screening of vulnerability) legal guardians are reluctant to represent adults who are unable to participate in the procedure independently, due to the position of the Migration directorate that a legal guardian can be paid only if they represent an unaccompanied minor.
+In addition, legal guardians are only trained to represent unaccompanied minors and not adults.

 Due to the lack of stricter protocols, asylum seekers in need of special procedural guarantees may in some cases not be identified early enough or may not receive proper arrangements in the procedure.

-The Accelerated Procedure may also be used in the case of applicants belonging to vulnerable groups.
+The Accelerated Procedure and the Border procedure (border and transit zones) may also be used in the case of applicants belonging to vulnerable groups.
 Unaccompanied children’s applications can only be rejected in the accelerated procedure as manifestly unfounded in two cases: on grounds of Safe Country of Origin; and where the child presents a threat to national security or public order.
-In 2019, 7 applications of unaccompanied minors were rejected as manifestly unfounded in an accelerated procedure.

 Article 14(2) IPA.